micah-anderson/micah-anderson/README.md

   <h2 style="color: #f0f0f0; text-shadow: 2px 2px 4px rgba(0,0,0,0.5);">🚀 About Me</h2>

   <p style="color: #d0d0d0; font-size: 16px; line-height: 1.6; text-align: justify; padding: 0 20px;">
     🎨 <strong>Design Lover:</strong> I'm creating intuitive, comfy user interfaces on the daily.
-I'm developing my own style and trying to make it so the apps and websites I create don't just look good—they but their fun and spaced out and a ncie experience.
-I feel safe at a site that has nice aethetics...
+Well trying to...
+I'm developing my own style and trying to make it so the apps and websites that I create don't just look good but their fun and have some personality.
+I feel safe at a site that has nice aesthetics...
 After all, when it's all said and done, UX and UI are what the users are going to be interacting with.
-It's kinda sad but you can have the best backend ever but if the UI is garbage... people just don't care.
-It sounds so stupid really... but people like and trust what looks good...
+Might as well make it look nice!
     <br><br>
     💻 <strong>Front-End Path:</strong> I specialize in <span style="color: #61dafb;">React</span> and <span style="color: #f7df1e;">JavaScript</span>.
 I like the lego component-centric workflow... it's fun!
     <br><br>